Lust from Beyond: Plot

 Victor Holloway is an antiquarian who experiences disturbing hallucinations of an otherworldly realm.
 He seeks help from a specialist in Bleakmoor after striking his girlfriend, Lily, following an episode while they are having sex.
 When Lily is kidnapped by the Scarlet Lodge, a sex cult in Bleakmoor, Victor learns that his visions allow him to enter the nightmarish dimension Lusst'ghaa.
 Jonathan and Amanda Moon from Lust for Darkness, who have joined the Cult of Ecstasy, save Victor from the Scarlet Lodge.
 As Victor attempts to rescue Lily, the two cults vie to control him.

 Development

 Movie Games Lunarium wanted to use the lessons they learned following the release of their first game, Lust for Darkness, in their next game.
 One aspect of Lust for Darknesss reception that surprised them was the negative reaction to its length.
 They reasoned players would appreciate the lack of filler but received complaints about the lack of content.
 In Lust from Beyond, they included a longer story.
-They are based on Poland and attributed a trend of transgressive Polish games to a backlash against conservative religious movements.
+They are based in Poland and linked the rise of transgressive Polish games to a reaction against conservative religious movements.
 Influences include H. P. Lovecraft, H. R. Giger, and Zdzisław Beksiński.
 Lust from Beyond was crowdfunded via Kickstarter in 2019, and Movie Games released it on March 11, 2021.
 A version rated "M" by the ESRB was announced in June 2021, allowing for console releases.
+The M Edition released 10 February 2022.